GEANT/gitlab-to-forgejo/README.md

 # Gitlab to Forgejo migration script

-## Preamble
+## --== WIP ==--

-These scripts are inspired by [gitlab-to-gitea script](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea.git)

-I already tried the original script and it did not work with Forgejo, hence the second part of the script needs to be rewritten, and a different library should be used, among one of the followings: [api-client-libraries](https://codeberg.org/forgejo-contrib/delightful-forgejo#api-client-libraries)

-## Description of the tool

-This script uses the APIs from both systems to migrate all data from Gitlab to Gitea.
+This script uses the Gitlab and Forgejo API's to migrate all data from Gitlab to Forgejo.

 This script support migrating the following data:

 * Repositories & Wiki (fork status is lost)
-* Milestones
-* Labels
-* Issues (no comments)
 * Users (no profile pictures)
 * Groups
 * Public SSH keys

-Tested with Gitlab Version 13.0.6 and Gitea Version 1.11.6.
+Tested with Gitlab Version 17.2.1 and Forgejo Version 8.0.0

 ## Usage